Azure/appcat-konveyor-rulesets/CONTRIBUTING.md

 When contributing new rules, additional steps are required for integration with the AppCAT ecosystem:

+**For contributors with access to the Azure Java Migration Copilot VS Code Extension repository:**
 - Navigate to the [Azure Java Migration Copilot VS Code Extension repository](https://github.com/devdiv-azure-service-dmitryr/azure-java-migration-copilot-vscode-extension)
 - Add a rule entry in the [solution mapping](https://github.com/devdiv-azure-service-dmitryr/azure-java-migration-copilot-vscode-extension/blob/main/src/model/assess/solution-mapping.json) and link it to an existing chat type solution, or create a new solution with Chat type if needed.
 [Example PR](https://github.com/devdiv-azure-service-dmitryr/azure-java-migration-copilot-vscode-extension/pull/1760)
-- Create an issue in the repo with the new rule Information, and assign it to menghua.
+- Create an issue in the repo with the new rule information, and assign it to menghua.
 [Example Issue](https://github.com/devdiv-azure-service-dmitryr/azure-java-migration-copilot-vscode-extension/issues/1874)

+**For external contributors without Azure Java Migration Copilot VS Code Extension repository access:**
+- Create an issue in this ruleset repository with the label `integration-request`
+- Include the Rule ID(s) of your new rule(s) and any relevant integration requirements or preferences
+- Repository maintainers will handle the VS Code Extension integration process on your behalf

 #### Review Criteria
 All pull requests must meet these standards before merged: